devdasz/go-rest-api/README.md

 # GO-REST-API
 A REST api based on CURD operation written in Go and MongoDB is used as Database.

+You can check this api with https://go-rest-api.devdazz.repl.co/

 ## How to strat the server